-- -x --crossdev (default) / -X --no-crossdev Do cross over mount points (-x)?
-Or stay always on the same device (-X)? - -r --hidden/-R --no-hidden (default) Also traverse hidden directories?
-This is often not a good idea, since directories like .git/ would be investigated. - -b --match-basename / -B --no-match-basename (default) Only consider those files as dupes that have the same basename.
-See also man 1 basename. - -e --match-with-extension/-E --no-match-with-extension (default) Only consider those files as dupes that have the same file extension.
-For example two photos would only match if they are a .png. - -i --match-without-extension/-I --no-match-without-extension (default) Only consider those files as dupes that have the same basename minus the file extension.
-For example: banana.png and banana.jpeg would be considered, while apple.png and peach.png won't. - -n --newer-than-stamp=<timestamp_filename>/-N --newer-than=<iso8601_timestamp_or_unix Only consider files (and their size siblings for duplicates) newer than a certain modification time (mtime).
-The age barrier may be given as seconds since the epoch or as ISO8601-Timestamp like 2014-09-08T00:12:32+0200.

--n expects a file from where it can read the timestamp from.
+- -x --crossdev (default) / -x --no-crossdev Do cross over mount points (-x)?
+Or stay always on the same device (-x)? - -r --hidden/-R --no-hidden (default)/--partial-hidden Also traverse hidden directories?
+This is often not a good idea, since directories like .git/ would be investigated.
+With --partial-hidden hidden are only shown if they're inside duplicate directories.
+Normal regular duplicates are not shown. - -b --match-basename / -B --no-match-basename (default) Only consider those files as dupes that have the same basename.
+See also man 1 basename.
+The comparison of the basenames is case-insensitive. - -e --match-with-extension/-E --no-match-with-extension (default) Only consider those files as dupes that have the same file extension.
+For example two photos would only match if they are a .png.
+The extension is compared case insensitive, so .PNG is the same as .png. - -i --match-without-extension/-I --no-match-without-extension (default) Only consider those files as dupes that have the same basename minus the file extension.
+For example: banana.png and banana.jpeg would be considered, while apple.png and peach.png won't.
+The comparison is also case-insensitive. - -n --newer-than-stamp=<timestamp_filename>/-N --newer-than=<iso8601_timestamp_or_unix Only consider files (and their size siblings for duplicates) newer than a certain modification time (mtime).
+The age barrier may be given as seconds since the epoch or as ISO8601-Timestamp like 2014-09-08T00:12:32+0200. - -n expects a file from where it can read the timestamp from.
 After rmlint run, the file will be updated with the current timestamp.
-If the file does not initially exist, no filtering is done but the stampfile is still written.

--N in contrast takes the timestamp directly and will not write anything.
+If the file does not initially exist, no filtering is done but the stampfile is still written. - -N in contrast takes the timestamp directly and will not write anything.